• Home

 We cannot get enough of these protein-boosted pancakes!
 Protein pancakes, particularly those that are gluten-free and include protein powders, can be challenging to get right since they can be dense and dry.
 I was determined to create a recipe that avoided those pitfalls and this one nails it.

 Made with oats, eggs, cottage cheese and just a few more ingredients, these pancakes are incredibly thick and fluffy with crispy edges and a lovely golden brown color.
-Most importantly, they taste utterly delicious and will sustain you all morning, especially if you add fresh fruit.
+Most importantly, they taste utterly delicious and will keep you full you all morning, especially if you add fresh fruit.

-These unfussy pancakes also freeze and reheat beautifully so they are perfect for meal prep.
+These unfussy pancakes also freeze and reheat beautifully so they are perfect to meal prep them for busy mornings.
 Make huge batches on the weekend, and your weekday morning breakfast will be hearty, nutritious and an absolute breeze.

 Ingredients Needed And Notes